thibaud-c/GST.200UB/README.md

 - `lab01`: Warp-up with geospatial Python libraries
 - `lab02`: Spatial Accessibility Metrics for Urban Green Spaces 🌳
 - `lab03-04`: Crime Analysis in Chicago with duckdb and python 🚔
+- `lab05-06`: Networking Analysis in Graz with Networkx and OSMnx 🕸️
+- `lab07`: Introduction to Github and PPGIS analysis 🤖